What Is The Best Type Of Relationship Therapy For Mental Health?

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

 Peer-reviewed studies show that online relationship counseling services are an effective method of helping couples improve communication and relationship functioning.
 In one wide-ranging review published in the Australian and New Zealand Journal of Family Therapy, researchers examined the effects of online couples counseling interventions for satisfied couples in healthy relationships and couples in distress.
 The report begins by listing the adverse effects of relationship dissatisfaction, including increased risk of individual mental illness, poor physical health, and impairments in work and social life.
-According to researchers, online couples counseling provides several benefits, including decreased cost and reduced barriers to care.
-These findings are similar to several recent studies suggesting that online couples counseling is a cost-effective option.
+According to researchers, online couples therapy provides several benefits, including decreased cost and reduced barriers to care.
+These findings are similar to several recent studies suggesting that online couples therapy is a cost-effective option.

 Takeaway